highlights of operations

 exploration and production

 Through our subsidiaries, Chevron is involved in two of Kazakhstan’s largest joint ventures: Tengizchevroil (TCO) and Karachaganak Petroleum Operating B.V.
 (KPO).
-Net daily production in 2016 from the Tengiz Field and the Karachaganak Field averaged 322,000 barrels of liquids and 529 million cubic feet of natural gas.
+Combined net daily production in 2017 from the Tengiz and the Karachaganak fields averaged 326,000 barrels of liquids and 533 million cubic feet of natural gas.

 Tengizchevroil looks ahead

 TCO is developing the Tengiz and Korolev crude oil fields in western Kazakhstan.
-Net daily production in 2016 averaged 263,000 barrels of crude oil, 375 million cubic feet of natural gas and 22,000 barrels of natural gas liquids.
-The majority of TCO’s crude oil production was exported through the Caspian Pipeline.
+Net daily production in 2017 averaged 272,000 barrels of crude oil, 401 million cubic feet of natural gas and 21,000 barrels of natural gas liquids.
+All of TCO’s crude oil production was exported through the Caspian Pipeline.

-- The Future Growth Project and Wellhead Pressure Management Project (FGP-WPMP), managed as a single integrated project, is designed to increase the Tengiz Field’s production capacity and apply proven sour gas technology to existing operations to increase recovery from the reservoir.
+- The Future Growth Project–Wellhead Pressure Management Project (FGP-WPMP), managed as a single integrated project, is designed to increase the Tengiz Field’s production capacity and apply proven sour gas injection technology to existing operations to increase recovery from the reservoir.

 - The Capacity and Reliability Project is designed to reduce bottlenecks and increase plant efficiency and reliability at TCO facilities.